MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/create-modify-and-delete-schedules.md

   - "shared schedules [Reporting Services], deleting"
 ---
 # Create, modify, and delete schedules
   Use this article to learn about how to create, modify, and delete [!INCLUDE[ssRSnoversion_md](../../includes/ssrsnoversion-md.md)] shared schedules.
-To manage shared schedules for native mode, use the Schedules page in the web portal or the shared schedules folder in [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)].
+To manage shared schedules for native mode, use the Schedules page in the web portal or the **Shared Schedules** folder in [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)].
 For SharePoint mode use, the management pages for the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] service application.

  Use one of the following methods to determine if a shared schedule is actively used: